Why was my import rejected?

 AWeber's import team will also look at the list you are importing subscribers into to make sure the content inside that list matches what they see or was described from the source.
-The list description, legacy follow up messages, campaign messages, and past broadcasts are also considered to make sure subscribers are imported into a list where the information you are sending to them is what they requested.
+The list description, campaign messages, and past broadcasts are also considered to make sure subscribers are imported into a list where the information you are sending to them is what they requested.

-AWeber is an opt-in service, importing a list of emails gathered over time in your email account from Facebook friends, LinkedIn contacts, or other social media connections would not be accepted.
+AWeber is an opt-in service, importing a list of emails gathered over time in your email account from Facebook friends, LinkedIn connections, or other social media contacts would not be accepted.

 If someone is a friend or contact through social media, that does not necessarily mean they requested to join your mailing list.
 We request explicit permission for anyone joining an AWeber list.

 For these types of contacts, we suggest sending them to a page where they can sign up directly through a sign up form.

 If the import team sees anything in the file that would affect the way it loads in our system, they will request that it be resubmitted again with the proper updates.
 You will want to check the import file for proper formatting.
 You can review our article here with help with preparing a file for importing or you can contact our Customer Solutions team for assistance.